philips-software/amp-devcontainer/.github/CONTRIBUTING.md

 > [!NOTE]
 > We do not enforce conventional commits for individual commit messages, only for the title of your pull request.

-> [!TIP]
-> If your work consists of a single commit, creating a pull request will default to the name of that commit.
-If you use conventional commit style for that single commit, your pull request already has the correct name.

 Examples:

 - `feat: add required-tool to devcontainer`